7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- `Network Watcher -> Ip flow verify`
 - `Next Hop` - determine if traffic is being directed to the intended destination by showing the next hop'
 	- `Network Watcher -> Next Hop`
-- `Connection Monitor` - provides unified, end-to-end connection monitoring
+- `Connection Monitor` - provides unified, end-to-end connection monitoring in your Azure and hybrid networks!
 - `Traffic Analytics` - is a cloud-based solution that provides visibility into user and application activity in your cloud networks by analyzes NSG flow logs

 ## AzCopy